Python module#

 texplain.find_command(text: str, name: str = None, regex: str = '(?<!\\\\)(\\\\)([a-zA-Z\\@]+)(\\*?)', is_comment: list[bool] = None) list[list[tuple[int]]]#

 Find indices of commands, and their options, and arguments.
+The following pattern is searched for:

 • text – Text.